Caliper-Corporation/TsmAPIsExamples/HILS/README.md

 # TransModeller Hardware-in-the-Loop Controller Interface

 TransModeler is a powerful traffic simulator with great modelling realism of signalized intersections.
 This hardware-in-the-loop simulation (HILS) C++ project, illustrates how to connect TransModeler with any NEMA-TS2 controllers using direct Port 1 SDLC communications.
-No CID is needed, and no proprietary NTCIP objects are required.
+No proprietary NTCIP objects are required.

 ## About HILS